Paul Avery: Early life

-Avery was born Paul Stuart Depew in Honolulu, Hawaii Territory, the son of Paul Stuart Depew, Sr. (1905-1960), and Frances Quette Cannon (1911-1971).
-His parents divorced and his mother married Howard Malcom Avery, a U.S. Navy officer and pilot.
+Avery was born Paul Stuart Depew in Honolulu, Hawaii Territory, the son of Frances Quette Cannon (1911-1971) and Paul Stuart Depew, Sr. (1905-1960).
+His parents divorced and his mother married Howard Malcom Avery, a decorated U.S. Navy officer and pilot.
 He would later take his adopted father's surname.
 Avery was raised and educated in Honolulu, Oakland, California, and Washington, D.C.
 At 21, Avery started his career in journalism in 1955 at the Vicksburg Post-Herald (Vicksburg, Mississippi).

-He later worked at the Victoria Advocate (Victoria, Texas), the Anchorage Daily Times (Anchorage, Alaska), the Honolulu Advertiser (Honolulu, Hawaii), where he was appointed the paper's Big Island bureau chief at 23; and the San Luis Obispo Telegram (San Luis Obispo, California).
+He later worked at the Victoria Advocate (Victoria, Texas), the Anchorage Daily Times (Anchorage, Alaska), the Honolulu Advertiser (Honolulu, Hawaii), where he was appointed the paper's Big Island bureau chief at 23; and the San Luis Obispo Telegram-Tribune (San Luis Obispo, California).

 San Francisco Chronicle career

 In 1959 Avery joined the San Francisco Chronicle.
 In the second half of the 1960s, Avery took a leave of absence from the Chronicle and moved with his family to Vietnam, where the United States was increasing its involvement in armed conflict.
 In Saigon, Avery co-founded Empire News, a freelance photojournalism organization.
 He expanded Empire News, opening a branch in Hong Kong, before returning to San Francisco in 1969, after three years in Asia.

 In the mid-1980s, after working for The Sacramento Bee and writing a book about the Patty Hearst kidnapping, he signed up with the then- Hearst-owned San Francisco Examiner.
 He worked there until his retirement in August 1994.